 “The act of creating is a fascinating process of choice and discovery.
 The work has taught me to respect intuition, persistence, and the happy accident.

 Being born into a time of Abstract Expressionism, I absorbed that “ism” as a fact of life, later translating this into the dyeing and painting of fabric.
 Matisse and Rauschenberg were my guides to cutting and combining of these fabrics, as well as the enduring history of American quilts.
 My mother taught me to sew carefully, and helped me make my first quilt at the age of ten.

 5-Day or 7-Day workshop is available!

 SEWING MACHINE USED?
 Optional—most people do not use their machine.

 DESCRIPTION: Each participant will create one or two landscape quilts along with several small studies.
 The class will study different approaches to representing landscape, including those of artists in a variety of media.
 Sue will then show students how to look at the landscape, analyze it, and translate it to fabric using several fused construction methods to help them each accomplish their goals.
-(Previous students of this class have told Sue that this changed the way they saw the land!)
+For those that are taking this workshop for the second time, a more ambitious project can be pursued.